department-of-veterans-affairs/diffusion-marketplace/README.md

 10. `rails practice_multimedia:transfer_practice_impact_photos` - moves practice impact photos to practice multimedia
 10. `rails practice_multimedia:transfer_practice_videos` - moves practice videos to practice multimedia
 11. `rails practice_editors:add_practice_owners_to_practice_editors` - Adds each practice owner to the practice editors list of their corresponding practice
+12. `rails visns:create_visns_and_transfer_data` - Creates new VISN records based on the data from the "practice_origin_lookup.json" file
+13. `rails va_facilities:create_va_facilities_and_transfer_data` - Creates new VA facility records based on the data from the "vamc.json" file
+14. `rails visns:create_visn_liaisons_and_transfer_data` - Creates new VISN liaison records based on the data from the "practice_origin_lookup.json" file

 To reset all of the data and do the process all over again, run:
 ```bash